History of the National Hockey League: Dynasties

 The Original Six era was a period of dynasties.
 The Toronto Maple Leafs won the Stanley Cup five times between 1944–45 and 1950–51.
-In the 1951 Stanley Cup Finals, the Maple Leafs defeated the Canadiens four games to one in the only final in NHL history when all games were decided in overtime.
+In the 1951 Stanley Cup Final, the Maple Leafs defeated the Canadiens four games to one in the only final in NHL history when all games were decided in overtime.
 Beginning in 1948–49, the Red Wings won seven consecutive regular season titles, a feat that no other team has accomplished.
 During that time, the Wings won four Stanley Cups.
-It was during the 1952 Stanley Cup Finals that the Legend of the Octopus was created.
+It was during the 1952 Stanley Cup Final that the Legend of the Octopus was created.
 Brothers Pete and Jerry Cusimano brought a dead octopus to the Detroit Olympia for the fourth game of the finals.
 They hoped that the octopus would inspire Detroit to an eighth game victory.
 Detroit went on to defeat Montreal 3–0 and the tradition was born.
-The Red Wings faced the Canadiens in the Stanley Cup Finals in three consecutive seasons between 1954 and 1956.
+The Red Wings faced the Canadiens in the Stanley Cup Final in three consecutive seasons between 1954 and 1956.
 Detroit won the first two match-ups, but Montreal captured the 1956 Stanley Cup, ending one dynasty and starting another.
 The Canadiens won five consecutive championships between 1956 and 1960, a feat no other team has duplicated.
-The Original Six era ended with the 1967 Stanley Cup Finals between the two-time defending champion Canadiens, and the Maple Leafs.
+The Original Six era ended with the 1967 Stanley Cup Final between the two-time defending champion Canadiens, and the Maple Leafs.
 The Maple Leafs finished the era by winning the Cup four times between 1962 and 1967, their 1967 championship is the last Maple Leafs title to date.
 The Chicago Blackhawks, who won in 1961, are the only other team to win the Stanley Cup during this period.